 This post may contain affiliate links.
 Please read my disclosure and privacy policy.

-Chocolate chip peanut butter banana oat bars are the perfect portable breakfast or healthy snack, anytime!
+Chocolate chip peanut butter banana oat bars are the perfect portable breakfast, healthy snack, or sweet treat, anytime!
 Made with 4 simple ingredients, they are vegan, gluten-free, oil-free, and 80 calories each.

 I’ve come down with a tenacious strain of spring cleaning-itis.
 So yesterday, the refrigerator and floors were scrubbed, the cookbooks were codified (and dusted), the equipment was polished and systematized, and last, the walk-in pantry (which was approaching nightmare status), was given a massive overhaul.